-Bulgaria’s energy exchange to launch intraday trading7.
-February 2018. / SEE Energy News
+Bulgaria’s energy exchange to launch intraday trading, SEE Energy News

 Bulgaria’s energy exchange IBEX will launch intraday trading by the end of March as the Balkan country pushes ahead with further liberalisation of its energy market.